 October 21, 2025 The institute will bring together an interdisciplinary team of leading scholars, practitioners, and employers.
 Together they will work to build the capacity of the UW, Washington state, and the nation to create neuroinclusive employment opportunities and advance the career possibilities for neurodivergent people.
 Annabi is a leading scholar on neurodiversity and employment and is an associate professor in the Information School.
 Her work in this space includes the publication of a series of Neurodiversity @ Work Playbooks…

-Mark Harniss, Director for Education
+Mark Harniss, Associate Director

 CREATE Associate Director, Dr. Mark Harniss’ research focuses on knowledge translation, assistive technology, and accessible design.
 He teaches in both the Disability Studies Program and the Rehabilitation Medicine doctoral program with an emphasis on knowledge translation and disability policy.
 Harniss leads projects focused on developing decision aids to support people with disabilities to request reasonable accommodations and on developing an accommodation expert support system for people who are aging.